hobovsky/polyglot/README.md

  - Leaderboards: "Solved kata is default leaderboard (since "Overall" ranking does not measure anything useful).
 Also, leaderboards are automatically scrolled to show your score.
- - Show "Translations" tab on kata page and kata tabs on "/kata/####/translations" page.
  - TODO: Filter discourse threads by resolution status (show only resolved/unresolved).
  - TODO: You can configure the script and enable/disable features.

+ Features removed from Polyglot as they got implemented directly on Codewars:
- - ~~"Show Kata Description" and "Show Kata Test Cases" sections can be toggled~~ ~~now and can be collapsed after once expanded.~~ (feature was removed from Polyglot as it got implemented directly on CW)
+ - ~~ "Show Kata Description" and "Show Kata Test Cases" sections can be toggled now and can be collapsed after once expanded. ~~
+-  ~~ Show "Translations" tab on kata page and kata tabs on "/kata/####/translations" page. ~~

  HOW TO UNINSTALL IT?